HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Scheduling with Heterogeneity

 {\textbf{Step (\underline{i}) - Coarsen}}.
-The global graph is coarsened into smaller graphs to simplify the graph partition.
+The global graph is coarsened into smaller graphs to simplify graph partition.
 Directly partitioning a large global graph (i.e., including many vertices) into $D_{dp}$ parts is usually inefficient.
 In contrast, partitioning a smaller coarsened graph is more efficient.
-We adopt the \textit{heavy edge matching (HEM)} algorithm~\cite{karypis1998fast}.
-To allocate low bandwidth for data parallelism, this coarsen operation indicates merging GPUs with \textit{high} bandwidth connections.
-As illustrated in \autoref{fig:global_partitioning}, step (\underline{i}), the coarsened graph contains only half as many vertices as the global graph.
+We adopt \textit{heavy edge matching (HEM)} algorithm~\cite{karypis1998fast} for coarsening.
+To allocate low bandwidth for data parallelism, this coarsening operation merges GPUs with \textit{high} bandwidth. \ryan{The bandwidth connecting GPUs within super-nodes is considered high when it is relatively higher than the bandwidth connecting GPUs from different super-nodes.} As illustrated in \autoref{fig:global_partitioning}, step (\underline{i}), the coarsened graph contains only half as many vertices as the global graph.

 {\textbf{Step (\underline{ii}) - Partition}}.
-In this step, the coarsened graph is further partitioned into $D_{dp}$ GPU groups, ensuring the network bandwidth among GPU groups is minimized.
+The coarsened graph is partitioned into $D_{dp}$ GPU groups, ensuring network bandwidth among GPU groups is minimized.
 With a recursive bisection method~\cite{karypis1998multilevel}, we recursively bisect the coarsened graph until $D_{dp}$ parts partition is obtained.
-The graph partition in this step solves a constrained partition problem that \textit{minimizes} $\textsc{Cut}$ objective function~\cite{wei1989towards} under the constraints of maintaining strict balance and partitioning to exactly $D_{dp}$ parts.
-The $\textsc{Cut}$ objective function is defined by two levels: At level-(\underline{i}), the $\textsc{Cut}$ function between any two sets $\mathbf{D}_i, \mathbf{D}_j \in \mathbf{P}, \forall i,j$ is defined as the sum of edge weights (i.e. bandwidths), that connect them.
-At level-(\underline{ii}), $\textsc{Cut}$ objective function for the global partition $\mathbf{P}$ is defined as the summation of all cuts between any two sets $\mathbf{D}_i, \mathbf{D}_j \in \mathbf{P}, \forall i,j$.
-Formally, the two-level $\textsc{Cut}$ function can be defined as: \begin{small}
+Graph partition in this step solves a constrained partition problem that \textit{minimizes} $\textsc{Cut}$ objective function~\cite{wei1989towards} under two constraints: (\underline{i}) maintaining strict balance, and (\underline{ii}) partitioning to exactly $D_{dp}$ parts. $\textsc{Cut}$ objective function is defined by two levels: (\underline{i}) $\textsc{Cut}$ function between any two sets $\mathbf{D}_i, \mathbf{D}_j \in \mathbf{P}, \forall i,j$ is defined as the sum of edge weights (i.e., bandwidths) that connect them. (\underline{ii}) $\textsc{Cut}$ objective function for global partition $\mathbf{P}$ is defined as the summation of all cuts between sets $\mathbf{D}_i, \mathbf{D}_j \in \mathbf{P}, \forall i,j$.
+Formally, the two-level $\textsc{Cut}$ function is defined as: \begin{small}